Jeane Kirkpatrick: Awards and prizes

 In 1985, Kirkpatrick was awarded the Presidential Medal of Freedom, the nation's highest civilian honor.
 Harvard Kennedy School created a Kirkpatrick Chair in International Affairs in her honor.
 She was given the Simon Wiesenthal Center's Humanitarian Award in 1983.
 She received an honorary doctorate degree from Universidad Francisco Marroquín in 1985; she also received an honorary doctorate at Central Connecticut State University in 1991 and delivered the Robert C. Vance Lecture.

-She was awarded an honorary degree by Brandeis University in 1994, but declined it when her honor was met with protests from some professors and students, whom she described as "ideological zealots".
+Kirkpatrick was awarded an honorary degree by Brandeis University in 1994, but declined it when her honor was met with protests from some professors and students, whom she described as "ideological zealots".
 Fifty-three professors opposed the award, with one stating: "We oppose the degree because she was the intellectual architect of Reagan administration policies that supported some of the Latin-American regimes with the most repressive records."

-In 1995 she received the Walter Judd Freedom Award from The Fund for American Studies.
-In 2007, the Conservative Political Action Conference (CPAC) honored Kirkpatrick with the creation of the Jeane Kirkpatrick Academic Freedom Award.
+In 1995, Kirkpatrick received from The Fund for American Studies the Walter Judd Freedom Award.
+In 2007, the Conservative Political Action Conference (CPAC) honored her with the creation of the Jeane Kirkpatrick Academic Freedom Award.
 The first recipient was Marine Corps reservist and correspondent Matt Sanchez.
 Kirkpatrick was inducted into the Oklahoma Women's Hall of Fame in 1984.

 In popular culture

 Kirkpatrick was portrayed by Lorelei King in the 2002 BBC production of Ian Curteis's The Falklands Play.
 Comedic actress Nora Dunn portrayed Jean on a 1987 episode of Saturday Night Live hosted by Steve Martin as a contestant on a game show called "Common Knowledge".
+In the season eight opener of ‘’Murphy Brown’’ in 1995, Phil tells Murphy there’s someone in his bar’s storeroom she should talk to.
+Murphy says, “The last time you wanted me to talk to someone in the storeroom I ended up getting cold cocked by Jeane Kirkpatrick.”
+Phil replies, “I was as surprised as you were!
+Who knew the woman could hoist a keg over her head like that?!”
 In Berkeley Breathed's daily comic strip Bloom County, Kirkpatrick becomes former Meadow Party Presidential candidate Bill the Cat's love interest before he is exposed as using that relationship to perform espionage for the Soviet Union.